asunalsina/data-mining/README.md

 # Data Mining project (UU 2019)

-This project consists in a decision tree algorithm created in R.
+This project consists in a decision tree algorithm created in R. This decision tree only makes splits on numerical and binary attributes.

 ## Files